 Safeguarding both human health and the natural systems that underpin it

-Over the last few decades, global health has emerged as a powerful new discipline for addressing critical health challenges.
-Despite recent health gains, there is growing evidence that the planet’s capacity to sustain the growing human population is declining.
-The degradation of our air, water, and land, has resulted in a significant loss in biodiversity.
-As a result, disease patterns are changing and new diseases are emerging.
+There is growing evidence that the planet’s capacity to sustain the growing human population is declining.
+The degradation of our air, water, and land, combined with significant loss in biodiversity, have resulted in substantial health impacts:

-To explore the scientific basis for creating this new field of study and action—and to make recommendations on policies—The Rockefeller Foundation and the medical journal The Lancet have formed The Rockefeller Foundation-Lancet Commission on Planetary Health.
+As a first step in exploring the scientific basis for creating this new field of study and action—and to make recommendations on policies—The Rockefeller Foundation and the medical journal The Lancet formed The Rockefeller Foundation-Lancet Commission on Planetary Health.
 In July 2015, the commission published a special report—Safeguarding Human Health in the Anthropocene Epoch—which explored the scientific basis for creating Planetary Health as a new field.
 Chaired by Professor Sir Andy Haines, the Commission included leading researchers and policy makers from academic, government, multilateral and civil society institutions across eight countries.

 What will it take to sustain humanity in the face of planetary dangers?